firmanazhary/Laravel-E-Katalog-Produk-Pertanian-Desa-Bah-sumbuh/README.md

 ---

+## 🎯 Project Objectives

+The primary goals of developing this system are:
+* **Empowering Local Farmers:** To empower the farmers of Bah Sumbu Village by providing a dedicated digital platform to expand their market reach.
+* **Enhancing Bargaining Power:** To increase farmers' bargaining position through price transparency and clear quality standardization (Grade A & B).
+* **Digital Transformation:** To digitize village commodity data, moving from manual records to an organized, accessible, and modern digital system.
+* **Direct Market Connection:** To build trust between buyers and producers by facilitating direct communication and transactions via WhatsApp integration.

+---

 ## ✨ Key Features

 * **Premium Public Catalog:** High-end product display with Grade A/B quality indicators and botanical aesthetics.